andypham29/Toasty/README.md

 # Toasty
 If you are not a fan of bland toasts and are looking for toasty toasts, look no further!

-You can now make randomize colored toast!
+You can now make randomize colored toasts!

 # Installation
 ### With gradle: